rails/rails/guides/source/active_record_validations_callbacks.md

 end
 ```

-In this example, the +after_create+ method will be called whenever a +Registration+ or +User+ is created.
-Note that this new +MailerObserver+ would also need to be registered in +config/application.rb+ in order to take effect:
+In this example, the `after_create` method will be called whenever a `Registration` or `User` is created.
+Note that this new `MailerObserver` would also need to be registered in `config/application.rb` in order to take effect:

 ```ruby
 # Activate observers that should always be running.